Executive Summary

 At Leaders Rising, we use tools like [ORG] ID and 5 Voices to create systems that are clear, repeatable, and human-centered.

-Here are three key shifts we guide clients through:
+Here are three key shifts we guide clients through.

 1. Move from Events to Rhythms

-• Weekly 1:1s that include feedback loops
+- Weekly 1:1s that include feedback loops

-• Monthly team voice mapping using the 5 Voices
+- Monthly team voice mapping using the 5 Voices

-• Quarterly Role ID reviews tied to business outcomes
+- Quarterly Role ID reviews tied to business outcomes

 2. Align Development to Role ID

-• What decisions should they be making?
+- What decisions should they be making?
 Which ones should they not?

-• How does this role reflect the organization’s cultural DNA?
+- How does this role reflect the organization’s cultural DNA?

 3. Prioritize Multiplication Over Information

-• Inform: large crowds, inspirational, one-way communication
+Inform: large crowds, inspirational, one-way communication

-• Train: classrooms, minimal interaction, content-heavy
+Train: classrooms, minimal interaction, content-heavy

-• Coach: small groups, lots of discussion, collaborative learning and application
+Coach: small groups, lots of discussion, collaborative learning and application

-• and Apprentice: personalized, customized, slow and intentional
+Apprentice: personalized, customized, slow and intentional

-Leadership grows when people are seen, supported, and stretched—not just taught.
+Leadership grows when people are seen, supported, and stretched, not just taught.

 A Real Example: Going Low-Tech to Get Results

+They made the choice deliberately.
 They recognized that their mission required deeply aligned, deeply trusted leaders.
 So instead of outsourcing development to digital modules, they invited LRN to build development into the meetings, conversations, and rhythms they already had.

-• We used the 5 Voices framework to build team trust
+- We used the 5 Voices framework to build team trust

-• We infused Role ID into staff evaluations
+- We infused Role ID into staff evaluations

-• We helped senior leaders coach, not just manage
+- We helped senior leaders coach, not just manage

+And it worked.
 Engagement rose.
 Clarity spread.
 People stayed longer and contributed more.

 The AI Factor: Why Clarity Matters More Than Ever

-Here’s the irony: this Training Magazine report was released in the context of AI trends in leadership development.
+Here is the irony: this Training Magazine report was released in the context of AI trends in leadership development.
 But what AI is really doing is revealing your foundation.

 As Jeff Lovell put it, “AI is an amplifier.
 If your systems are unclear, AI will accelerate the chaos.
 If your systems are strategic, AI will help you go farther, faster.”